-At the end of 2019, the Board led a strategic review of operations which identified a number of key pillars of activity for 2020.
-These include having a fit for purpose website that delivers timely and efficient matching for Board roles, the development of Boardmatch as a strong brand with national and regional reach of all its programmes, financial sustainability and robust in house processes and systems.

-These pillars have provided a focus for activity in 2020 and progress has been made against all targets.
+At the end of 2020, the Board led a strategic review of operations which identified a number of key pillars of activity for 2021.
+These include having a fit for purpose website that delivers timely and efficient matching for Board roles, the development of Boardmatch as a strong brand with national and regional reach of all its programmes, financial sustainability and robust in-house processes and systems.
+These pillars have provided a focus for activity in 2021 and progress has been made against all targets.
+In the latter half of 2021, Boardmatch worked on a new 3 year strategy for organization starting in 2022.